About the Christenberry Fellowship

 Eligibility and Restrictions

 A Christenberry Fellowship Committee determines who is selected for the year.
-The committee will review applications plus digital images of 10 artworks; finalists will be asked to bring the originals of the 10 submitted digital images to Studio Gallery for final selection of the Christenberry Fellow.
+The committee will review applications plus digital images of five artworks; finalists may be asked to bring the originals of the five submitted digital images to Studio Gallery for final selection of the Christenberry Fellow.

 Selection and Application Process